Father And Son Charged With Selling Diseased Body Parts In Alleged Brokering Scheme

 Greene Jr. faces a felony for intentionally concealing a crime.

 CBS 2 was not able to reach the Greenes for comment.
-A man who represented the father and son said he no longer does.

 The U.S. attorney’s office in Detroit, which is handling the case, would not comment on anything beyond what’s in the documents.